arkanoid/JSTools/README.md

 * **options** (_optional object_): Holds some additional options.
 	* **list** (_optional function_): Callback function, will receive an entire record and must return the 'printable' form.
 The output will be show in the list part of the card, if there is one.
 	* **body** (_optional function_): Callback function, will receive an entire record and must return the 'printable' form to be shown in the first card-body (or card-img-overlay).
 Only one record will be shown.
+The second parameter passed to the function will be which card-body is being filled; if `null` then it's the main body.
+Other bodies will receive a number starting from 0.
 	* **imgsrc** (_optional function or string_): This option will be used if there is an `<img>` element in the card.
 If string, the value will be used only once at start to fill the `src` attribute.
 If a function, it will be called with the record as parameter when the *body* callback function is called.
 The return value will be inserted in the `src` attribute.